red-star-squadron/rs-liveries/Readme.md

 A: This is true.
 However, we assume that Github and your Antivirus will scan for potential threats (as well as us during testing).

 Q: What's the biggest threat?
-A: There is a possibility for DCS to somehow trigger a virus through lua files contained in liveries, but the lua files are available for review by extracting the skins in a safe location.
+A: There is a possibility for DCS to somehow trigger a virus through lua files contained in liveries, but the lua files are available for review by extracting the liveries in a safe location.